 Avoiding the Afterdrop

-The art of warming up after cold water swimming doesn’t end when we get out of the water.
+The art of warming up after cold water swimming doesn’t end when we get out of the water and are flooded with feelings of happiness.
 The afterdrop, also known as aftercooling or aftercold, refers to the phenomenon where your body temperature continues to drop after leaving a cold body of water, or at least feels like it does when you return to a warmer environment.
-To avoid or minimize the afterdrop risk:
+To avoid or minimize the afterdrop, it is important to warm up slowly and in a controlled manner after leaving cold water.
+The emphasis is on slowly, as it can also be life-threatening to warm up too quickly, especially after prolonged exposure to the cold.
+In general, you should not underestimate the strength of your body.
+Light exercise, be it shadow boxing, horse stance, or slow jogging, can warm your body up much faster and better than just wearing extra clothing.
+The most helpful is a combination of both, extra layers of clothing plus moderate exercise.

 - Warm up slowly: Avoid jumping straight into hot showers or saunas after prolonged cold exposure, as it can shock the system.